AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/advanced/variant-caching.md

 + The response sent by AEM Dispatcher must contain an HTTP response header `Vary: x-aem-variant`.
 This instructs the CDN to store different cache copies for different header values.

+>[!TIP]
+>
+>Whenever a cookie is set (eg. Set-Cookie: x-aem-variant=NY) the response should not be cacheable (should have Cache-Control: private or Cache-Control: no-cache)

 ## HTTP request flow

 ![Variant Cache Request Flow](./assets/variant-cache-request-flow.png)